sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

   * Solution: Lower your learning rates <br/>

 ### Gradient Descent Optimization Algorithms
+* Optimizer is like a guide that helps the neural network learn from its mistakes and improve its performance.
+The optimizer determines how the network updates its parameters based on the error between its predicted output and the actual target.
 * Improves on the stochastic gradient descent
 * Best site: https://medium.com/datadriveninvestor/overview-of-different-optimizers-for-neural-networks-e0ed119440c3
 #### Adagrad